Standard Tour

 Walking Tour Overview

-The Cotswold Way is a 102 mile long journey through the beautiful Cotswolds area.
-Starting in Chipping Campden it runs South through rolling hills and finishes in the beautiful city of Bath, a UNESCO Heritage site.
+The Cotswold Way trail is a 102-mile-long journey through the beautiful Cotswolds area.
+Starting in the market town of Chipping Campden, it runs South through Beech woodland, quaint countryside villages and rolling hills dotted with sheep before finishing in the beautiful historic city of Bath, a UNESCO Heritage site.

 Highlights